apify/actor-scraper/cheerio-scraper/README.md

 - ##### **`input: Object`**

-  An object containing the actor run input, i.e. the Web Scraper's configuration.
+  An object containing the actor run input, i.e. Cheerio Scraper's configuration.
 Each page function invocation gets a fresh copy of the `input` object, so changing its properties has no effect.

 - ##### **`env: Object`**